- Top 10 Halloween Makeup Looks

 It’s true: hell hath no fury like a woman scorned.
 For that perfect blood-bathed-beauty look, you can basically just get all dressed up – tiara and all – and then go nuts with the fake blood.
 But some ghostly bridal-esque makeup is the best place to start!
 (Image: Pinterest)

-L'Oréal Paris Colorista Spray Grey Temporary Hair Colour
+Get the look with: L'Oréal Paris Colorista Spray Temporary Hair Colour

 A bit of hair colour is the best place to start.
 Once you’ve sorted your smoky eyes and some serious contouring, a mass of matted grey tresses will bring it all together.